Eating Disorder Statistics & Key Research | Eating Disorders Victoria

 • Body image has been listed in the top four concerns for young Australians from 2009-2018 with 30% concerned about body image (Carlisle et al, 2018).

-• Research shows that up to 80% of young teenage girls report fear of becoming ‘fat’ (Kearney-Cooke & Tieger, 2015).
+• Research shows that up to 80% of young teenage girls report a fear of becoming ‘fat’ (Kearney-Cooke & Tieger, 2015).

 • Nearly 23% of Australian women report a self over evaluation of weight and shape – meaning they think they are larger than they are according to BMI (Mitchison et.al., 2013).